BU-IE-360/spring21-simaygokalp1/index.md

 MY HW3 file is [Here](files/HW3.html)

+In HW4-5, we built a ARIMA model and decompose Trendyol Data.

+Our HW4-5 file is [Here](files/Homework4-5 vF.html)

+Our HW4-5 Codes are [Here](files/Codes HW.html)

 In Project, we have predicted sales of nine products from Trendyol

 Our Project file is [Here](files/Project-Report.html)